4dn-dcic/tibanna/docs/installation.rst

 Deploying Tibanna
 +++++++++++++++++

 Let's try setting up Tibanna that uses private buckets.
 As you deploy your tibanna, add your private bucket names.
-You can name this new copy of Tibanna by specifying a new user group (e.g. ``lalala``.)
+Again, you can name this new copy of Tibanna by specifying a new user group (e.g. ``lalala``.)

 ::